nawabahmadreshi/documentation/pages/features/search.md

 - listOnBranchSearch can be called a maximum of 20 times a minute
 - No more than 10000 pieces of content / app to preserve resource constraints

+## A note on user privacy

+Branch places a lot of control in the developers hands and takes user data privacy very seriously.
+As a developer, you can indicate via the SDK method whether the piece of content is:

+- private - which means it stays on the users device at all times and is never sent to any servers;
+- public - which means that its aggregated use will be available to you via analytics.

+Branch also allows users to indicate the level of privacy they are comfortable with enabling users to prevent any tracking and usage statistics from being sent outside their device.

 {% endif %}